 TriggerSelector Description Start image acquisition in response to the external trigger signal input.
 AcquisitionStart Note: You can set the number of lines between the trigger input and the time when image data is output to the host with the Image Output Delay setting.
 AcquisitionEnd Stop image acquisition in response to the external trigger signal input.
 LineStart Acquire one line in response to the external trigger input.
-Select this option when Expo
+Select this option when Exponent control is performed by an external trigger.